My Choice: The Britax Marathon

 Maximum seated height

-The Boulevard Clicktight has a higher maximum seated height than the Marathon Clicktight.
-The Boulevard Clicktight’s maximum seated height is 18.65 inches, whereas the Marathon Clicktight’s maximum seated height is 16.95 inches.
-This is because the Boulevard has two additional harness slot positions, creating this wider range of seated height limits: the Boulevard Clicktight has 14 harness slot positions, while the Marathon has 12.
+Both the Boulevard Clicktight and the Marathon Clicktight have a higher maximum seated height than the models without Clicktight.
+The Boulevard Clicktight and Marathon Clicktight’s maximum seated height is 18.65 inches, whereas the standard version of both has a maximum seated height is 16.75 inches.
+This is because the Clicktight version has two additional harness slot positions, creating this wider range of seated height limits: the Clicktight has 14 harness slot positions, while the standard has 10.

 How important is this?

 Children usually reach the maximum height limit for their car seat before reaching the maximum weight limit.
-If your child is above average in height, or has a long torso, this extra 1.7 inches that the Boulevard has could give them some extra time in a convertible seat before making the switch to a harness/booster seat.
+If your child is above average in height, or has a long torso, this extra 1.9 inches that the Clicktight option has could give them some extra time in a convertible seat before making the switch to a harness/booster seat.
 And it is best to keep them in each stage of car seat for as long as possible.

-If your child isn’t especially tall, this extra 1.7 inches might not make too much of a difference.
-They may be ready to switch to the next car seat stage by the time they reach the maximum seated height on the Marathon with Clicktight.
+If your child isn’t especially tall, this extra 1.9 inches might not make too much of a difference.
+They may be ready to switch to the next car seat stage by the time they reach the maximum seated height on the Boulevard Clicktight or Marathon Clicktight.

 When I pick out a car seat, I usually focus on safety features or height and weight limits, but it’s hard not to judge based on the available patterns!
 Both the Boulevard and Marathon have some fun patterns available.
 I personally like the Boulevard patterns better.
 I could see this swaying me in the direction of the Boulevard, but I’m sure there are others out there who would feel the same about the Marathon patterns!
 It’s all up to you, but it’s fun to check out while shopping around.

 See the top convertible car seat brands of this year here.